 Wanna get hooked up with the coolest bae on the block?
 Then you wanna get Hot Boo Hot Sauce.
 Not only is our bottle on fleek, but the taste is hot as fire!
 So let Hot Boo Hot Sauce be your OTP for any tasty treat.

 What is the content of this text?
 It’s an ad for hot sauce, so you can discern a lot about the purpose by examining the content and assessing its mode.
 Thinking about how advertisements work and the kinds of argumentative statements you see here, it’s pretty clear that the purpose is to get you to buy, buy, buy.

 Who is the audience that this hot sauce ad seems to expect?
 You can determine this through the assumptions the text is making about the reader.
-The language is very informal.
-Just look at that slang and the overall simplicity of these sentences:
+The language is very informal, which you can tell from the slang and the overall simplicity of the sentences.